Pussy (Latto song): Critical reception

 Ashley Pointer of NPR wrote that Latto's "bars cut through sharper than a sword".

 The Musical Hype gave the song 4 out of 5 stars.
 He wrote that the song is a "winner" even if it is profane.

 Music video

 The music video for "Pussy" was directed by Sara Lacombe and includes clips from protests relating to the overturning of Roe v.
 Wade.
-In other parts of the music video, Latto raps the lyrics to the song while surrounded by cats.
+In the video, Latto raps the lyrics while surrounded by cats.
 Lacombe stated that "this video is symbolic that we can be both hard (her lyrics) and soft (the world we placed her in) at the same time."

 Dora Segall of Spin called the video "excellent" and "unexpectedly adorable".